aregsar/aregsarblog/blog/2020/laravel-app-with-redis-in-docker/index.md

                 'connection' => 'cache',
             ],
    ],
-  //this is the redis cache key prefix for applied to all cache keys 'prefix' => 'def',
+  //this is the redis cache key prefix applied to all cache keys 'prefix' => '',
 ```

 ## redis queue configuration